Fresh Magnolia Wreath (revised 10/19, original 2015)

 Hang the wreath and step back and look.
-Check it for any loose branches that you might now have secured well and add in extra wire.
+Check it for any loose branches that might not be secured well and reinforce as needed.

-Branches with heavy buds might need a little extra securing.
+Branches with heavy buds might need a little extra securing because they are heavier.

 Click Button to Subscribe!

 The Trendy Tree blog and social media post may generate some income (Jeannie Pence) through affiliate links, sponsored post or general advertising.
 Trendy Tree only works with companies we trust and personally use.
 An affiliate link to a company or product may result in a small commission based on a click through or referral fee that is paid by the seller.
 The amount is not added to your expense.
 It is a form of advertising.